Nara Deer Park – Feeding Deer At The Nara Park In Japan

 They’re semi-wild, but friendly, and the park has special cracker stands where you can buy a pack of healthy crackers for 200 Yen and hand feed them to the deer.

-Some of the deer have even learned to nod their heads (like they’re bowing) as a trick to earn the crackers!
+Some of the deer at the park have even learned to nod their heads (like they’re bowing) as a trick to earn the crackers!
 In Japan, even the animals know their manners.

 It’s a good idea to break the crackers into pieces so they last longer and you get more photos.